crest-summit/summit-help/summit/checklists/proposal/participantSupportCosts-action-help.md

 Proposal Team-please answer these questions in the comments:
-1. What specific costs will be budgeted for participant support costs?
+1. What are the specific costs for each item budgeted in the Participant Support category?
-2. Please confirm there will NOT be any salary, fringes, travel, or other costs for any VT employees.
+2. Are any salary, fringes, travel, or other costs for VT employees included in this Participant Support Budget?